eagle-io/docs/source/topics/account_management/notifications/index.rst

 .. note::
 	Removing categories will also remove associated user notification preferences.
-There should always be atleast one Category configured.
+There should always be at least one notification category configured.

+.. raw:: latex

+    \newpage